 - Share answers with classmates during passing time

 - Write down "cheats" on their hand or paper

-When asking a multiple choice question, click on the "snowman" to find the "shuffle option order" feature which will randomize the order of the answer choices in your question.
+When asking a multiple choice question, click on the "snowman" at the bottom right to find the "shuffle option order" feature that will randomize the order of the answer choices in your question.

 Shuffling answer choices will make it more difficult for "screen creepers" to copy answers from a classmate.

 Note: Google Forms does have a "shuffle question order" feature, however using it can lead to issues.
 I recommend shuffling answers over shuffling questions.

 2. Use page sections to block assessment previews

 Add sections to your quiz to prevent students from previewing a form before class.
 This is a common problem if you post your quiz through Google Classroom to all of your sections early in the day.